Liaoning F.C.: 2006–2017: A new chairman

-2017–present: Relegation
+2017–2020: Relegation

-On 5 July 2016 the club signed Nigerian international footballer Anthony Ujah for a club record €13 million from SV Werder Bremen.
+On 5 July 2016 the club signed Nigerian international footballer Anthony Ujah for a club record €13 million from Werder Bremen.
 The move was not a success and Liaoning Hongyun were relegated to the League One once again in the 2017 season, finishing in last place.
 Anthony Ujah was sold at a significant loss to Mainz 05 for €3.8 million.
 In the 2018 league season the club failed to gain promotion in their first attempt.
 Along with the loss of revenue from the top tier the club would admit that they were in financial difficulties and were paying the teams wages late at the start of the 2019 league season.
 At the beginning of the 2020 league season the club were once again late in paying their player wages and had to receive an extension from the Chinese Football Association to grant them their registration for the new season.
 On 24 February 2020 the club finally handed in their financial statements to the Chinese FA, however several players immediately wrote to the FA to claim that the financial statements handed in by the club were fraudulent and they had still not been paid.
 The club were once again given an extension by the FA, but had to settle all wages owed before being granted registration to play in the league.
 In light of this the clubs debt was discovered to be 376,140,492.50 Yuan (€48,373,237.76) as of 19 May 2019 while their operating costs throughout the season were 100 million Yuan and they were actively looking for investors, especially the local Shenyang City government or face bankruptcy.

 On 23 May 2020, Liaoning Football Club was disqualified by CFA due to wage arrears.